 The beauty of electric cookers is that it’s a fuel type that we can all enjoy.
 We all have electricity running in our houses, whereas with the likes of gas, this isn’t always the case.

 I’ve also included a couple of induction hobs in there as well, just to give you a bit of a comparison.
-Essentially, they are electric cookers, but many companies don’t always tag them as this and like to keep them in the ‘induction’ bracket for their users.
+Essentially, they are electric cookers, but many companies don’t always tag them like this and like to keep them in the ‘induction’ bracket for their users.

 As you’ll see from the list below, the cookers I’ve included cover a pretty wide blanket when it comes to cost.
 Again, this is intentional, so you can see what you get extra for your money.